Briarwood Mall: History

-In 2007, Simon Properties gained control of the Mills.
+In 2007, Simon Property Group gained control of the Mills.
 It is Simon's first managed property in the state of Michigan.

 Briarwood Mall was home to a movie theater at its grand opening, originally run as "United Artists Briarwood."
 After the closure of many of United Artists' theaters in the late 1990s, the theater was operated as "Madstone Theater of Ann Arbor", "Village 7 Theaters", and "Movies at Briarwood."
 The theater was later reduced to four screens, as the other three screens were taken over by a new Pottery Barn.
 The theaters closed again in 2010, with an MC Sports replacing them.